Maasin Cathedral: History

 Early records indicate that Maasin is one of the oldest towns in Southern Leyte.
 When the Spanish missionaries arrived there, they found the native population to be relatively organized, friendly and interested in the Catholic faith.
-The Jesuits were the first order to formally establish a parish in the community in the 1700s.
+The Jesuits were the first order to formally establish a parish in the community in the year 1700.
 A piece of stone from a destroyed convent bearing the inscription "Pa.
 De Tagnipa - año 1776." authenticates the establishment.
 The ruins exist until the present time, lying between the border of Abgao and Mantahan districts.

 The province suffered heavily from the attacks of the Moro people's resistance against Spanish colonizers and the original church was destroyed in 1754.
 Following the departure of the Jesuits, the Augustinian fathers took over the parish in 1771 and ordered the construction of the second concrete church a kilometer away from the ruins of the first one.
 This is the present-day location of the church.
 However, it suffered another extensive damage in the hands of the Moros on 1784.
 Another wave of missionaries came in 1843, this time the Franciscans, and they succeeded on establishing Our Lady of Assumption as the Patroness of the Parish on August 15.
+The church was damaged by fire in 1882.
+Reconstruction was carried out immediately by Filipino secular priests Fr.
+Toribio Padilla and Fr.
+Felix Magno.
 The people continued to celebrate August 15 as the town's official fiesta until the present time.
 The Franciscans managed over the ecclesiastical order until 1896 until they were forced to leave due to the Philippine Revolution, which established the short-lived Philippine republic in the municipal government under the order of General Lukban.
 After the tumultuous events, a native clergy took over the church.

 By 1920s until 1930s, the parish was placed in the care of the diocesan priests of Cebu.
 It was then transferred to the Diocese of Calbayog and Diocese of Palo, until in 1968, it became the cathedral seat of the Diocese of Maasin on August 14.
 It ranks as the Cathedral Parish of the diocese.